mattmorten/clojure-tutorial/README.md

 ## 8. Maps

-Every language worth its salt has a decent (Hash)Map implementation.
+Every language worth its salt has a decent Map / Associative implementation.
 Clojure goes further, making the humble Map a first-class citizen of the language:

 1. Maps have their own literal syntax: `{}`
 2. Maps are idiomatic - Clojure users are encouraged to use Maps for modelling data (as opposed to the "Class" or "Struct" in other languages)
 3. Core library functions work on Maps perfectly: `get`, `assoc`, `update`, `map`, `filter`, `count` etc.

 We cannot talk about Maps without also talking about Keywords.
 A Keyword is a String with added powers.
 It is